cparsania/FungiExpresZ/README.md

 ### Use as a docker container

-This approach is highly recommended for local run because as a user you do not need to worry about any dependency related issues.
+This approach is highly recommended for local run as it saves users from worrying about any dependency related issues.

 #### Install docker desktop